-Washington D.C.
-Paralegal Schools
+Washington DC Paralegal Schools

-How to Become a Paralegal in Washington D.C.
+How to Become a Paralegal in Washington DC

-Washington D.C.
-Paralegal Salary and Job Outlook
+Washington DC Paralegal Salary and Job Outlook

-Profiles of Well-Known Schools in Washington D.C.George Washington University: The paralegal studies graduate certificate and master's degree are both offered through the College of Professional Studies at George Washington University.
-Both programs were certified in association with the GWU Law School with classes offered at the Foggy Bottom Campus or online.
-The graduate certificate consists of 18 credits, while the master's degree is 32 credits.
-The core course sequence for both plans are American Jurisprudence, Legal Research and Writing, Litigation, and Corporate and Contracts Law.
+George Washington University: A paralegal studies graduate certificate and a master's degree in paralegal studies are housed within the College of Professional Studies at George Washington University.
+Both programs offer classes at the Foggy Bottom Campus or online.
+The graduate certificate consists of 18 credit hours, while the master's degree is 32 credit hours.
+The core course sequence for both plans includes American Jurisprudence, Legal Research and Writing, Litigation, and Corporate and Contracts Law.

-Top Law Firms for Paralegal Graduates in Washington D.C.
+Top Law Firms for Paralegal Graduates in Washington DC

 Williams & Connolly LLP has been recognized for its top tier performance by such publications as the Vault Guide, The National Law Journal, Chambers USA, and The American Lawyer.
-Williams & Connolly is a global firm, but maintains only one office, which is located in Washington, DC.
+Williams & Connolly is a global firm but maintains only one office, which is located in Washington, DC.
 Williams & Connolly is interested in recruiting exceptional paralegal candidates with developed skills.
 BuckleySandler LLP has also been recognized for excellence by Chambers USA, as well as The Legal 500, Super Lawyers, and Smart CEO.
 It represents primarily corporate and business clients in related areas of the law.
-BuckleySandler supports the personal and professional growth of its staff, and welcomes inquiries from qualified paralegal candidates.
-Sidley Austin LLP is a well known firm, and its office in Washington, DC handles civil and administrative litigation as it relates to federal law.
-Sidley Austin is a world class firm that seeks world class candidates for its openings.
+BuckleySandler supports the personal and professional growth of its staff and welcomes inquiries from qualified paralegal candidates.
+Sidley Austin LLP is a well-known firm, and its office in Washington, DC handles civil and administrative litigation as it relates to federal law.
+Sidley Austin is a world-class firm that seeks world-class candidates for its openings.

-George Washington University (Washington, DC)
+George Washington University (Washington DC)

 Graduate Certificate | Paralegal Studies